ENgineE777/zx-sprinter-sdk/README.md

 your game at any location on a computer and be able to compile via SDK.
 After registration you need to restart your session before compile any projects.

+If you want to launch your project on areal hardware then you can execute sdk/compileLibs.bat and this will compile with braches for a real hardware in asm code.

 ## Structure of your project